IF YOU HAVEN’T READ BOOKS 1 AND 2

 Cairngorms National Park

-He arrived at the overgrown road which led to the farmhouse.
-A weatherbeaten wooden signpost proclaimed ‘Eagle’s Nest Farm – Bed and Breakfast’.
-Beneath the fixed sign with its faded paintwork swung a narrow board suggesting ‘No Vacancies’.
+When he was opposite the overgrown road, which led to the farmhouse, he paused and peered through the bushes.
+A weatherbeaten wooden signpost at the farm entrance proclaimed ‘Eagle’s Nest Farm – Bed and Breakfast’.
+Beneath the fixed sign with its faded paintwork hung a narrow board suggesting ‘No Vacancies’.

-Bill walked slowly along the road, avoiding the large clumps of undergrowth which had found weaknesses in the private road and taken up residence.
+Bill sauntered up the main road and turned into the entrance of Eagle’s Nest Farm.
+He ambled along the driveway, avoiding the large clumps of undergrowth which had found weaknesses in the private road and taken up residence.
 Like most tarmac surfaces the years had not been kind to the narrow track.
-When Bill was still one hundred metres away it became evident that the farmhouse wasn’t a standard, modern oblong shape.
-He could clearly see that the side of the building nearest to him was at least as long as the frontage of the house.
+When Bill was still one hundred metres away, it became evident that the farmhouse wasn’t a standard, modern oblong shape.
+He confirmed that the side of the building nearest to him was as long as the frontage of the house.

 Was it square-shaped?
 No, because the roof sections suggested a rearward extension added to the original building.

-“Of course, it’s a farmhouse conversion to create the bed and breakfast accommodation.”
-As he assessed the number of outbuildings he wondered if the place had continued to be used as a farm of some description while also operating as a B & B hotel.
+“Of course, it’s a conversion to create the bed and breakfast accommodation.”
+As he reassessed the number of outbuildings, he wondered if the place had been used as a farm simultaneously while operating as a B & B hotel.

-More to the point, was this the new home of Patsy Mayne, murderess and mother to a wild child?
+More to the point, who had a fire burning indoors?
+Surely this could not be the new home of Patsy Mayne, murderer and mother to a wild child?

-If she had moved here from the cave back near Loch Awe she had certainly stepped up in her choice of accommodation.
-Again, if this was where Patsy had ended up, it meant that she had come a long way in the small rowing boat that Bill had seen her in with her daughter two weeks earlier.
+If she had moved here from the cave near Loch Awe, she had certainly stepped up in her choice of accommodation.
+Again, if this was where Patsy had reached, she had come a long way.
+She had been in a small rowing boat when Bill had seen her with her daughter two weeks earlier.

-Bill reached the end of a long barn and paused again.
-He was wary of booby-traps and the possibility of ambush so he held his laser rifle in the ready position, the butt into his shoulder and the business end pointing where his gaze fell.
-It occurred to pull back the large sliding door of the barn but there was the possibility of it making noise so he left it and continued walking towards the house.
+Bill reached the corner of a long barn and paused.
+He was wary of booby-traps and the possibility of ambush.
+He held his laser rifle in the ready position, the butt into his shoulder and the business end pointing where his gaze fell.
+It occurred to pull back the large sliding door of the barn to take a look inside, but there was the possibility of it making a noise.
+He left it and continued walking towards the house.

-“Stop there, and don’t turn around—I’ve got a gun on you.”
+“Stop there—I’ve got a gun on you … don’t turn around.”
 It was a woman’s voice.

-Bill halted and slowly held his arms out to the sides, the weapon in his right hand.
-He was eager to show compliance.
+Bill halted and slowly held his arms out to the sides, the weapon in his right hand—no longer a threat.
+He was eager to demonstrate a passive response.

 “Place the rifle on the ground really slowly.”
 She paused.
 “You move too quick—I’ll shoot.”

-The woman behind Bill said, “Josh, go and get Helen out here.”
+The woman behind Bill said, “Josh, get Helen out here.”

-Josh turned and ran towards the house, “Helen!
+Josh turned and ran back to the house, “Helen!
 Helen!”
-He arrived and paused when he pushed the front door open.
-He spoke animatedly through the open doorway and stepped back.
-A curvaceous woman with shoulder-length auburn hair stepped outside and turned.
-Her lips parted and she stared towards the visitor before she turned and addressed somebody inside the house.
+He paused after pushing the front door open and spoke animatedly.
+When Josh stepped back, a curvaceous woman with shoulder-length auburn hair stepped outside.
+Her lips parted as she stared at the visitor.

 Bill smiled as the dark-haired woman and the blond man approached.
 “I’d advise moving slightly to one side as you approach—if your friend behind me misses, she might hit one of you.”